eigenein/bestmobabot/README.md

 Random forest classifier is used to predict probability to win an arena (grand arena) battle.
 The input for this classifier is features of attackers and defenders such as: hero level, hero color and hero stars.
 [Secretary problem](https://en.wikipedia.org/wiki/Secretary_problem) optimal policy is then used to maximise win probability across possible enemies.
 The model is trained on past battles from the arena and grand arena journals.

+### Arena optimisation

+To find the best attackers, top N most powerful teams are fed into the classifier.
+The best one is then chosen as attackers.
+Usually, it's a global optimum when N is large enough (say 20000-40000).

 ### Grand arena optimisation

 Grand arena is a bit special because the total number of hero combinations is too large to run the estimator on all of them (there're `N choose 5 ⋅ (N - 5) choose 5 ⋅ (N - 10) choose 5` possible attackers combinations).
-Thus, a sort of genetic algorithm is used to find the best attackers.
+Thus, a sort of genetic algorithm is used to find the best attackers (local optimum perhaps).

 ## Storage